 Evidence-Based Practice (EBP) Guidelines serve as essential tools in nursing practice, integrating research evidence with clinical expertise and patient preferences to inform decision-making.
 Nurses evaluate and integrate research findings into their practice, tailoring care plans to meet individual patient needs (Dr. Tiffany Avery, 2020).
 Implementation of EBP guidelines involves adopting standardized protocols and interventions, with ongoing monitoring of patient outcomes to ensure effectiveness (Victoria, 2021).
 Healthcare organizations and professional bodies are responsible for developing and disseminating EBP guidelines, while nurses are expected to stay updated on current recommendations relevant to their practice (Randa Elsheikh, 2023).
 Ultimately, EBP guidelines contribute to improved quality and safety in patient care by ensuring that interventions are based on the best available evidence (Town, 2022).

-Conclusion

 In conclusion, the integration of quality standards into the development and implementation of the Clinical Decision Support System (CDSS) for cancer care is paramount in ensuring the delivery of high-quality, evidence-based care to patients.
 By adhering to standards such as those set forth by the National Cancer Control Program (NCCP), the South African Nursing Council (SANC), and Evidence-Based Practice (EBP) guidelines, nurses can uphold ethical principles, promote patient-centred care, and stay informed about advancements in cancer treatment and management.

 THE PROBLEM NOTED